gmolveau/starred/README.md

 - [select2](https://github.com/select2/select2) - Select2 is a jQuery based replacement for select boxes.
 It supports searching, remote data sets, and infinite scrolling of results.
 - [hugoidx](https://github.com/blevesearch/hugoidx) - An experimental app to build a Bleve search index from the pages of a Hugo site
 - [form-scrape](https://github.com/agjmills/form-scrape) - An example chrome extension to demonstrate the dangers of injecting javascript and html into a page
-- [sqlectron-gui](https://github.com/sqlectron/sqlectron-gui) - A simple and lightweight SQL client desktop with cross database and platform support.
+- [arkime](https://github.com/arkime/arkime) - Arkime (formerly Moloch) is an open source, large scale, full packet capturing, indexing, and database system.
 - [JSMeter](https://github.com/Cn33liz/JSMeter) - JavaScript Reversed TCP Meterpreter Stager
 - [securelogin](https://github.com/sakurity/securelogin) - This version won't be maintained!
 - [play-with-docker](https://github.com/play-with-docker/play-with-docker) - You know it, you use it, now it's time to improve it.
 PWD!.